 It is our duty to keep these vehicles away for everybody’s safety.
 Once the registration is done, we have no problem with whatever route these rickshaws take.”
 The rickshaws, like Kayastha’s, are not registered vehicles yet.

 Kayastha has been driving haul rickshaws for four years now.
 He earns a meagre income compared to his counterparts who drive fuel- or electricity-run tempos and taxis; and the job is laborious and the opportunities limited.
 He lives in the fringe, and ensuring daily income is of utmost importance.
 Every now and then, he takes up a job that comes his way for extra income.

 Recently, he was randomly selected—from the existing pool of city’s rickshaw drivers—to participate in a pilot project where he was handed over this prototype pedicab.
 In a month’s span he has hauled at least 500 customers, mostly Nepali.

-“Last month, we rolled out 56 prototype modernised rickshaws in Nepal.
-Made of aluminium, they are lighter, sturdier and definitely more attractive.
+“Last month, we rolled out 46 prototype modernised rickshaws in Nepal.
+Made of stainless steel, they are lighter, sturdier and definitely more attractive.
 Half of these pedicabs are fully manual—pedal-only—equipped with gear and brakes.
-The other half comes with an electrical assistance powered by a ion battery,” informs Prashanta Khanal, national coordinator of Modernised Pedicab Project, funded by the Asian Development Bank.
+The other half comes with an electrical assistance powered by a car battery,” informs Prashanta Khanal, national coordinator of Modernised Pedicab Project, funded by the Asian Development Bank.